vividbytes/awsmfa/readme.md

 ## Usage

-After installation you should have access to the `awsfma` command.
+After installation you should have access to the `awsmfa` command.
 The first argument is the mfa token and the second argument is the profile you want to use.

 **Example**